 Summer still seems to lingering on but soon winter will come.
-Patient’s thoughts turn away from beaches , swimming and camping, but skin cancer doctors’ remain focussed on skin cancers and melanomas.
+Patient’s thoughts turn away from beaches , swimming and camping, but skin cancer doctors’ remain focused on skin cancers and melanomas.

 In summer, we regularly see patients with sunburn.
 Many of these forgot to use sunscreen, or simply did not realise how quickly they would burn.
 There is good evidence that protecting our skin reduces melanomas and other skin cancers.
 Many people know what they should do, but simply forget to do it.

 To get the most out of your sunscreen: